Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Bayesian transport maps

 \begin{proposition} The integrated likelihood is

 where $\Gamma(\cdot)$ denotes the gamma function, and $\tilde\alpha_i$, $\tilde\beta_i$, $\bG_i$ are defined in Proposition \ref{prop:maps}. \end{proposition}

 Now denote by $p_{\bftheta}(\bY)$ the integrated likelihood $p(\bY)$ computed based on a particular value $\bftheta$ of the hyperparameters.
 There are two main possibilities for inference on $\bftheta$.
-First, an empirical Bayesian approach consists of estimating $\bftheta$ by the value that maximizes $p_{\bftheta}(\bY)$, and then regarding $\bftheta$ as fixed and known.
+First, an empirical Bayesian approach consists of estimating $\bftheta$ by the value that maximizes $\log p_{\bftheta}(\bY)$, and then regarding $\bftheta$ as fixed and known.
+As $\log p_{\bftheta}(\bY)$ is a sum of $N$ simple terms, it is straightforward to optimize this function using stochastic gradient ascent based on automatic differentiation.
 Second, we can carry out fully Bayesian inference by specifying a prior $p(\bftheta)$, and sampling $\bftheta$ from its posterior distribution $p(\bftheta|\bY) \propto p_{\bftheta}(\bY) p(\bftheta)$ using Metropolis-Hastings; subsequent inference then relies on these posterior draws.

-For all our numerical results below, we employed the empirical Bayesian approach, because it is faster and preserves the closed-form map properties in Section \ref{sec:invertiblemap}.
-In exploratory numerical experiments, we observed no significant decrease in inferential accuracy relative to the fully Bayesian approach, likely due to working with a relatively small number of hyperparameters in $\bftheta$.
+For our numerical results, we employed the empirical Bayesian approach, because it is faster and preserves the closed-form map properties in Section \ref{sec:invertiblemap}.
+In exploratory numerical experiments, we observed no significant decrease in inferential accuracy relative to the fully Bayesian approach, likely due to working with a small number of hyperparameters in $\bftheta$.